mbcrump/mbcrump-blog/_posts/2018-05-14-azure-tips-and-tricks122.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 122 - Configuring and Exploring the IoT Button Part 1"
+title: "Azure Tips and Tricks Part 122 - Creating an IoT Hub for the IoT Button"
 excerpt: "Learn how to configure and explore working with the IoT Button"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 share: true